iFission/50.044-System-Security-2021-Labs/documentation/docs/setup_vm/README.md

 The practice VM image for CTF exercises can be downloaded here [ctfd-50044.ova](https://drive.google.com/file/d/1MtPJ6hKqAnUnZ8-wZhGRJ-NPZ5N7pgPG/view?usp=sharing) or directly from the `Download tab`.
-The VM is roughly 6GB in size, and contains Ubuntu 20.04.
+The VM is loaded with all challenges and necessary libaries.
+It is is roughly 6GB in size, and contains Ubuntu 20.04.
 It has been tested with VirtualBox 6.1.

 Once started, you can SSH to it via port 22222 at 127.0.0.1.
 Specifically,